collinogren/Autoboxer/README.md

 - Feature to place events on officials schedules even if there is no paperwork for them yet.
 This is particularly useful for dance when paperwork has to be generated after a segment the same day as the paperwork is needed.
 - Complete documentation both in code and for the consumer.
 ## Disclaimer
 It is your responsibility to ensure the accuracy of your paperwork.
-Even with this software, proof the paperwork before sending it out.
+Even with this software proof the paperwork before sending it out.
 ## Free and Open Source Software
 This software is completely free and open source.
 Feel free to use, edit, and contribute to the project as much as you like.
 Remember that because this project uses the GNU GPL v3.0 license, any derivative works must also use the GNU GPL v3.0 license and therefore must also be free and open source software.
 Any redistribution of this software must also provide access to the source code.
 ## License